RomarioBispo/Orion/README.md

 ## License

-This project is open source project, before contribute, please contact me.
+This project is a open source project, before contribute, please contact me.

 ## Acknowledgments